subvertnormality/mosaic/README.md

 To start the sequencer, press the global menu button of the currently selected page — the illuminated button — in the navigation section.

 To stop the sequencer, hold down the global menu button of the currently selected page for around a second.

-#### Long Press Shortcut

-Hold K2 whilst performing grid functions to turn long press functions into a single press.
-For example, you can stop the sequencer immediately by holding K2 and pressing the navigation button of the currently selected page.
-You can mute an unmute tracks straight away by holding K2 and pressing a channel button.
+You can also hold K2 and press the global menu button of the currently selected page to stop the sequencer immediately.

 #### MIDI Panic